- Play video

 🌿 Understanding the Plant

-Penstemons are easy to raise from seed and grow quickly.
+Penstemons are surprisingly easy to raise from seed and grow quickly enough to often flower in their first year.

 Sow indoors from February to April.
-Surface sow onto moist compost and do not cover (or use a very fine dusting of vermiculite), as they need light to germinate.
-Keep warm (18-20°C).
-Germination takes 14-21 days.
+Surface sow the seeds onto moist, well-drained seed compost.
+Do not cover the seeds (or use only a very fine dusting of vermiculite) as they require light to trigger germination.
+Keep at 18-20°C. Germination usually takes 14-21 days.

-Deadheading is key.
-If you snip off the faded flower spikes, the plant will immediately push up new ones.
-This cycle keeps the colour coming well into autumn.
+Deadheading is essential.
+If you snip off the faded flower spikes, the plant will immediately push up fresh new ones.
+This cycle ensures a continuous display of jewel-toned bells from midsummer right through to the first hard frosts of November or December.

 📋 Plant Specifications